The answers to these two questions are a decisive and loud YES!

 Don’t forget to also give us a follow or a message on the Natural World Kenya Safari Facebook page!

-When you book a Kenya tour or safari excursion through Natural World Kenya Safaris, you want to be sure you get the most out of your trip.
+When you book a Kenya safari Tour excursion through Natural World , you want to be sure you get the most out of your trip.
 That includes choosing your own accommodation from our range of options, to the National Parks & Game reserves of East Africa you want to explore.
 Here at Natural World, our trips are completely private* so that you can relax and enjoy your trip with your friends, family or partner.

-“Private Safari ” means own pop up top 4 x 4 Safari Jeep or Minivan and dedicated tour driver / guide with accommodation in own en-suite room / tent with private bathroom
+“Private Safari ” means travel in own pop up top 4 x 4 Safari Jeep and dedicated tour driver / guide with accommodation in own en-suite room / tent with private bathroom.

 Kenya is arguably one of the most beautiful countries in the world.
 It is home to an incredible array of animals, spectacular views and enigmatic tribes.
 With Natural World, you can experience East Africa your way.
 The majority of our Kenyan trips start and end in either Nairobi or Mombasa ,Diani , Malindi beach areas , stopping at popular tourist attractions and National Parks along the way.